camptocamp/c2cgeoportal/doc/integrator/optimization.rst

 INDEX et CLUSTER
 ~~~~~~~~~~~~~~~~~

-Indexes increase performance but you can improve even more your application ordering
+Indexes increase performance but you can improve it even more in your application by
-feature by a colunm.
-In geospatial application, the column should be the geometry
+adding an index on a column.
+In geospatial applications, the column should be the geometry
 column::
 	CREATE INDEX myTable_geom_idx ON mySchema.myTable USING gist(geom);
 	CLUSTER myTable_geom_idx ON mySchema.myTable;